 Variations & Sides

-You can make this One-Skillet Sloppy Joe Tater Tot Casserole with either ground beef or turkey.
+You can make this Sloppy Joe Tater Tot Casserole with either ground beef or turkey.

 You can even hide some veggies in your ground meat, if you like.

 Serve it with some roasted veggies or a big green salad and dinner is done!

 The best part of all might just be that there's only one pan to wash.
 Because after the kids are in bed, I do believe

 I've you've earned a glass of wine and an enriching reality TV show, not a bunch of pots and pans and dishes to wash.
 Am I right?